The Starjack Partners – two completely different women who could not be more alike

 Deborah now runs her own production company, Starjack Entertainment, with her business partner Pamela S. K. Glasner and the company has a slate of films across all genres.

-Deborah spearheaded the creation of an annual rock festival, Full Moon Dog Festival, which launched in England on 1st October 2011 to rave reviews.
-The festival honours the memory of Deborah’s brother, Asomvel lead singer and bass guitarist, Jay-Jay Winter, and will increase in size each year, ultimately becoming one of the finest rock festivals in Europe.
+Deborah spearheaded the creation of a brand new annual rock festival, Full Moon Dog Festival, which launched in England on 1st October 2011 to rave reviews.
+The festival honours the memory of Deborah’s brother, Asomvel lead singer and bass guitarist, Jay-Jay Winter..
 The 2012 festival was recorded for a film entitled 'Madder Than a Full Moon Dog' which was written, produced, and directed by Deborah.
-Her third film, 'The Calicoon', is scheduled to shoot in 2014
+Her third film, a psychological horror film, starring rock legend and Twisted Sister front-man, Dee Snider, 'The Calicoon', is expected to shoot in New York in 2015.